kunqian1127/kunqian1127/README.md

 - 👋 Hi, I’m @kunqian1127
-- 👀 I’m interested in finance
+- 👀 I’m interested in Accounting and Finance.
-- 🌱 I’m currently learning accounting
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me kqian@ualberta.ca